0xJs/RedTeaming_CheatSheet/cloud/azure/Authenticated-enumeration.md

 Headers = @{ 'Authorization' = "Bearer $Token" } }
 (Invoke-RestMethod @RequestParams).value
 ```

+- Browe to the `@microsoft.graph.downloadUrl` value to download the files.

 ### Abusing tokens
 #### Check the resources available to the managed identity